boazbk/tcs/lec_01_introduction.md

 * Introduce and motivate the study of computation for its own sake, irrespective of particular implementations.
 * The notion of an _algorithm_ and some of its history.
 * Algorithms as not just  _tools_, but also _ways of thinking and understanding_.
-* Taste of Big-$O$ analysis and surprising creativity in efficient algorithms.
+* Taste of Big-$O$ analysis and the surprising creativity in the design of efficient algorithms.

 >_"Computer Science is no more about computers than astronomy is about telescopes"_,  attributed to Edsger Dijkstra.^[This quote is typically read as disparaging the importance of actual physical computers in Computer Science, but note that telescopes are absolutely essential to astronomy as they provide us with the means to connect  theoretical predictions with actual experimental observations.]